Bray, County Wicklow

 Originally developed as a planned resort town in the 19th century, Bray's popularity as a seaside resort was serviced by the Dublin and Kingstown Railway, which was extended to Bray in 1854.
 During the late 20th century, the town's use as a resort declined when foreign travel became an option for holiday-makers.
-However, day-trippers continued to come to Bray during the summer months.

 Etymology

 The name Bray is an anglicisation of the Irish Bré, whose meaning is unclear.
 Liam Price suggested it may be an old name for the River Dargle or a tributary.
 In 1875 P. W. Joyce mistakenly ascribed the Irish name Brí, an old word meaning "hill", referring in this case to Bray Head.
 In a 1905 Gaelic League publication advocating use of Irish-language postal addresses, Seosamh Laoide coined the name Brí Cualann "Brí in Cualu", as part of his policy that "If the name of the town [in Irish] be one word, the [ancient Gaelic] territory should be added to it in the genitive case".
 Brí and Brí C[h]ualann remained in use in the mid 20th century despite having been refuted by Liam Price and Osborn Bergin.
 Bré was adopted by statute in 1975.